Manzhouli: Tourism

 The border crossing with Russia is a tourist attraction.
 The Manzhouli China-Russia Border Tourist Area is a destination that brings together the border gate, a giant Matryoshka doll shaped hotel, and park filled with Matryoshka dolls.
 Other attractions within the scenic area are the No 41 Border Monument and the Locomotive Square.
 It has been rated as a AAAAA (5A) tourist attraction.

 Manzhouli Ice & Snow Festival takes place every winter from some time in February to early March.
 This is a smaller version of the Harbin International Ice and Snow Sculpture Festival.

 There is a replica of the Soviet World War II monument, The Motherland Calls.

 Economy

 Manzhouli is China's busiest land port of entry, and is responsible for 60% of all imports from and exports to Eastern Europe.

+Sino-Russian Border Trade Zone

+Manzhouli hosts a "Sino-Russian Mutual Market Trade Zone," a designated area where Chinese and Russian citizens can engage in tax-free trade of goods up to a certain value.
+This zone is a key component of cross-border economic cooperation, facilitating the exchange of commodities and fostering people-to-people ties.

 Demographics

 Ninety-five percent of Manzhouli's population is Han Chinese.
 The remainder are Buryat, Russian, Mongol, Manchu, or of other ethnicities.